Soyot language

-Soyot-Tsaatan (or Soyot) is an extinct and revitalizing Turkic language of the Siberian Sayan branch similar to the Dukhan language and closely related to the Tofa language.
+Soyot (or Soyot–Tsaatan) is an extinct and revitalizing Turkic language of the Siberian Sayan branch similar to the Dukhan language and closely related to the Tofa language.
 Two dialects/languages are spoken in Russia and Mongolia: Soyot in the Okinsky District of the Republic of Buryatia (Russia) and Tsaatan (Uriankhai Uyghur) in the Darkhad valley of Mongolia.

 The language is revitalizing in primary schools.
-In 2002, V. I. Rassadin published a Soyot-Buryat-Russian dictionary.
-In 2020, he published a children's book in the Soyot language, along with Russian, Mongolian, and English translations.
+In 2002, V. I. Rassadin published a Soyot–Buryat–Russian dictionary.
+In 2020, he published a children's picture dictionary in the Soyot language, along with Russian, Mongolian, and English translations.

 Classification

-Soyot-Tsaatan belongs to the Turkic family of languages.
+Soyot belongs to the Turkic family of languages.
 Within this family, it is placed in the Sayan Turkic branch.
 According to some researchers, the Sayan Turkic branch has five languages: